ArhanChaudhary/chrome-secret-js/README.md

-# secret-js
+# chrome-secret-js

-secret-js is an extension that provides true private state within Chrome without the use of networking or cryptography, as defined per my blog https://arhan.sh/blog/true-private-state-in-javascript-a-chromium-rabbit-hole/.
+chrome-secret-js is an extension that provides true private state within Chrome without the use of networking or cryptography, as defined per my blog https://arhan.sh/blog/true-private-state-in-javascript-a-chromium-rabbit-hole/.

 # Installation